 3. DISCOVER A HIDDEN GEM

 Did you know there’s an art museum full of quirky toys, whimsical whirligigs, carousel characters, and backwoods banjos at Colonial Williamsburg?
-Check out the Abby Aldrich Rockefeller Folk Art Museum and get an Introduction to Folk Art.
+Check out the Abby Aldrich Rockefeller Folk Art Museum, one of two museums found in the newly expanded and updated Art Museums of Colonial Williamsburg.
 Perhaps you’ll find the same joy in these unique objects that inspired Mrs. Rockefeller to build the collection upon which the museum is built!

 4. CREATE A HOMEMADE LANTERN